streamnative/pulsar_weekly/content/2019/2019-11/2019-11-22-pulsar-weekly.md

 title: "2019-11-22-pulsar-weekly"
 displayTitle: "Pulsar Community Weekly Update - 2019-11-17 ~ 2019-11-22"
 date: 2019-11-17 ~ 2019-11-22
-description: "This is the weekly community update for 2019-11-17 ~ 2019-11-22, with updates on multiple under-voting Pulsar releases, support CDC connector for MongoDB, support batch receive in Java client, and more."
+description: "This is the Pulsar community weekly update for 2019-11-17 ~ 2019-11-22, with updates on multiple under-voting Pulsar releases, support CDC connector for MongoDB, support batch receive in Java client, and more."
 ---

-## [Community Weekly Update] 2019-11-17 ~ 2019-11-22
+## [Pulsar Community Weekly Update] 2019-11-17 ~ 2019-11-22

-This is the weekly community update for 2019-11-17 ~ 2019-11-22, with updates on multiple under-voting Pulsar releases, support CDC connector for MongoDB, support batch receive in Java client, and more.
+This is the Pulsar community weekly update for 2019-11-17 ~ 2019-11-22, with updates on multiple under-voting Pulsar releases, support CDC connector for MongoDB, support batch receive in Java client, and more.

 ### Pulsar Development